Tooloop/Tooloop-OS-Website/content/Cookbook/Touch Input Mapping.md

     ⎣   0       0    1 ⎦
 ```

-For a display oriented bottom right (⍺ = 270°), that results in this
+For a display oriented bottom right (⍺ = 270°), that results in

 ```
     ⎡  0 1 0 ⎤